 Working with partial files #

-I’ve intentionally used SASS with a very light touch, mostly just to split the CSS into granular partial files.
-This makes it super easy to ditch certain styles you have no use for in your project.
+cu.css intentionally uses SASS with a very light touch, mostly just to split the CSS into granular partial files.
+This makes it super easy to ditch certain .scss files, if you have no use for the styles in a particular project.

-If you do decide to delete certain partials, ensure you also remove the associated @import from main.scss.
+If you do decide to delete certain partials, ensure you also remove the associated @import from the main.scss file.